jephmann/worksearch/README.md

 =====

-WQRKsearch is a personal project which I created chiefly to stay in practice in between jobs.
+WQRKsearch (a working title) is a personal project which I created chiefly to stay in practice in between jobs.
 I might not include every single folder and file in this project, whether complete or not.

 Being in between jobs, I found that creating a personal website with an aim toward managing my contacts and logging my activity would be an ideal project